Professor Works Laboratory Vol. 1

 Professor Works Laboratory Vol. 1 is an eight track EP by American rapper Chucky Workclothes.
 It was released by his label Team Insomniac on December 28, 2015.
-The EP is part of a three part series with the second installment scheduled to be released early Fall 2016.
+The EP is part of a three part series, with the second part released on August 26, 2016, and the third part released in 2017.
 The EP was supported by the singles "Sir Charles" and "Team Insomniac".